JENS MUHLE

 The Advanced Atmospheric Gases Experiment (AGAGE)

-AGAGE measures synthetic greenhouse gases (GHGs) and ozone depleting substances (ODSs) at 13+ sites around the world.
+AGAGE measures most synthetic and natural ozone depleting substances (ODSs) and greenhouse gases (GHGs) at 13+ sites around the world.
 Measurement sites are operated by SIO and many international partners.
 The central AGAGE experimental and calibration laboratory is located at Scripps Institution of Oceanography at the University of California, San Diego.

 Map of AGAGE and AGAGE affiliate measurement stations around the world.